 Planning an Intervention+

 In the planning stage, family members will have to decide who should be present.
-This could be people (friends, siblings, parents, romantic partner, etc.) who are close to the addict, who have firsthand experience of how the addiction has negatively affected their relationship.
-If appropriate, a priest, mentor, or someone in a similar advisory or mentor-like capacity who knows the patient well, and who also feels that the patient has an addiction problem, could also be made part of the intervention.
+This could be people (friends, siblings, parents, romantic partner, etc.) who are close to the addict and have firsthand experience of how the addiction has negatively affected their relationship.
+Some may also want to include a priest or pastor, mentor or trusted advisor to speak truth to the person who is addicted.
+The group, however, should remain small so as not to overwhelm your loved one.

 - Deny that he has an addiction problem